Windmill Software Ltd

 You can connect many different types of industrial and scientific instruments to computers via their COM ports.
 Doing so lets you automatically transfer data directly into logging, charting, spreadsheet, database and other display and analysis programs.
 No more transcription errors and huge amounts of time saved.

-To achieve this you need some driver software to read the data arriving at the port.
-Windmill, for example, offers a choice of two drivers - COMIML and the older (but free) LabIML.
-When using any serial driver you will need to tell the software about the communication settings used by your instrument.
+To achieve this you need some software to collect the data arriving at the port.
+Windmill offer the comDebug software.
+You will need to tell this or other software about the communication settings used by your instrument.
 These include COM port number, baud rate, parity, data bits and stop bits.

 COM Port Number

 Most PCs will have one or more serial COM ports.
 You need to tell the software into which port you have plugged your instrument.
 If your computer does not have any COM ports, or you have more devices than you have ports, you can easily add more.
-Check your PC's hardware manual to discover its communications options: USB, PCMCIA, ISA-bus, etc. You can then install an appropriate adaptor.
+Check your PC's hardware manual to discover its communications options: USB, Ethernet, Bluetooth, etc. You can then install an appropriate adaptor.
+Tips on Using USB-to-Serial Converters gives more information for USB.

 Baud Rate